sad-spirit/pg-gateway/docs/builders-classes.md

 ### `ScalarSubqueryBuilder`

-This behaves as a `FragmentBuilder` returning an instance of `SelectListFragment`, but also has a `getManipulator()` method returning an unwrapped instance of `TargetListManipulator` which can be used in `ReturningClauseFragment`.
+This behaves as a `FragmentBuilder` returning an instance of `TargetListFragment`.

 ```PHP
 namespace sad_spirit\pg_gateway\builders;